Snowflake OCF Connector: Install and Configure¶

 To view the column-level lineage data:

-Go to the Lineage tab of the table that should have column-level lineage.
+Go to the Lineage tab on the catalog page of a table object that should have column-level lineage.

-Expand the table or view name to see the columns of the table or view and its links to the dataflow object.
+Expand the table or view lineage node to see the columns of the table or view and links to the dataflow object.

-When you expand the target table or view object and click one of the columns, the column level lineage link for that particular column becomes highlighted.
+When you expand a table or view lineage node and click one of the child columns, the column-level lineage link for that particular column becomes highlighted.

 Troubleshooting¶